yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl INT` - head of integral that acts on the rest of the expression.

+* `#!wl SUM` - head of sum that acts on the rest of the expression.

 * `#!wl PDCoefficient` - collect the coefficients of PD[___].